 My organization received a grant in 2022.
 When should we apply again?

 Meyer accepts and reviews Interest Forms on a rolling basis and will award most grants in March, June, September, and November.
-Generally, we recommend that you apply when it makes the most sense for your organization, depending on when your fiscal year begins and ends, what your fundraising plan is, and when your staff is able to submit the request.
+Generally, we recommend that you apply when it makes the most sense for your organization, depending on when your fiscal year begins and ends, what your fundraising plan is, and when your staff can submit the request.

 How much funding should we ask for?

 We encourage you to ask for the amount your organization needs.
-You won’t be penalized for asking for too much, but if you are invited to submit a proposal, your Partnerships and Strategy Director will discuss the size and length of the grant you should request in your proposal.
+While we may not be able to award the full amount you requested, you won’t be penalized for asking for too much.
 You might find it helpful to refer to our database of recently awarded grants on our website.

 Does Meyer make capital grants?

 Meyer makes a limited number of capital grants to organizations that are strongly aligned with our strategy.

-We are a national or statewide organization that has a program in the Greater Washington region.
+We are a national or statewide organization that has a program in Greater Washington.
 May we apply for a grant?

 Meyer is committed to growing local leadership.
 Most of the organizations the Foundation supports are based in and work in the Greater Washington region.
 If your national or statewide organization runs a program or project in close partnership with local communities or organizations, you could submit a project request for the part of your work that is strongly aligned with Meyer’s funding strategy, takes place in the Greater Washington region, and is done in close partnership with local community members.